-- Install as many movable safety products like door barriers as you can. - Ask the landlord for permission to have a few important changes, like child resistant catches on kitchen and laundry cupboards. - Electrical Safety Switches and smoke alarms are required by law.
-Check that you have them and they work. - Take the Home Safety Checklist along to help you check out the property.
+- Install as many movable safety products like door barriers as you can. - Ask the landlord for permission to have a few important changes, like child resistant catches on kitchen and laundry cupboards. - Check that electrical safety switches and smoke alarms have been installed and that they work properly.
+They are required by law. - Take the Home Safety Checklist along to help you check out the property.
 Ask in advance what child safety changes the landlord is prepared to make.